data-88/synergex/syntax.md

 ## 🏛️ 14.
 Creator & License

 **Synergex Syntax v1.0 created by Andrew Brauteseth**
-*June 5, 2024 — in dialogue with AI, for the future of collective intelligence.*
+*August 26, 2025 — for the future of collective intelligence.*

 📄 **License**: [Creative Commons Attribution 4.0 International (CC BY 4.0)](LICENSE)
 You are free to share and adapt — just credit the source.